yesequin/Google_Data_Analytics_Course/README.md

     Foreign key: a field within a table that is a primary key in another table.

     Formula: A set of instructions used to perform a calculation using the data in a spreadsheet

+    Framework: The context a presentation needs to create logical connections that tie back to the business task and metrics
     Function: A preset command that automatically performs a specified process or task using the data in a spreadsheet

     Gap analysis: A method for examining and evaluating the current state of a process in order to identify opportunities for improvement in the future